K. S. Nagarathnamma: Career

 Before entering politics, Nagarathanamma served as vice-president of the Bharat Scouts and Guides and senate member of the University of Mysore.
 In 1957, when the Gundlupet constituency was formed, she contested the election as an independent politician and won upon securing 24,955 votes, whereas her only opponent H. K. Shivarudrappa of the Indian National Congress received 13,053.
 She thus became the first legislator of the constituency.
 She again defeated Shivarudrappa in 1962 elections winning 22,765 as against his 20,010 votes.
 She contested the 1967 elections as member of Indian National Congress and defeated K. B. Jayadevappa with a large margin of 21,423 by securing 30,778 as against his 9,355 votes.

 Nagarathanamma retained the constituency for the fourth time in 1972 elections defeating B. Basappa of Indian National Congress (Organisation).
 She won 30,055 votes and Basappa won 20,255 votes.
 She was elected as the speaker of the assembly in 1972 till 1978 and became the first female speaker of the house.
 In the 1978 elections she faced defeat when Shivarudrappa, her long time contender, won by a close margin of 271 votes and received 27,141 votes while both were independent candidates.

 The 1983 elections again saw her come back to her seat as INC member by defeating H. N. Srikanta Setty of Janata Party and won 44,085 votes.
 In the following 1985 elections she defeated H. S. Mahadeva Prasad of Janata Party with a large margin of 19,140 securing 40,857 votes for herself.
 Between 1987 and 1989, she served as leader of opposition in the Assembly.
 Nagarathanamma again defeated Prasad in 1989 elections winning 50,643 votes.
 In 1990, she was appointed Minister for Health and Family Welfare.

-Since the 1970s till her death in 1993, Nagarathnamma lived at a farmouse in Kenchenahalli, nearby Bangalore.
+Since the 1970s till her death in 1993, Nagarathnamma lived at a farmhouse in Kenchenahalli, nearby Bangalore.